-The crowned squirrelfish Sargocentron diadema is a member of the sub family Holocentridae.
+The Crowned Squirrelfish (Sargocentron diadema) also known as the Crown Squirrelfish is a member of the sub family Holocentridae.
 Members of the sub family are known as squirrelfish and they are typically red and silver or white.
-On the gill cover they have spines which are venomous and can inflict a painful wound.
-They are closely related to the soldierfishes.
+On the gill cover they have spines which are reported to be venomous and can inflict a painful wound.
+They are closely related to the soldierfishes which do not have a spine on the cheeks.

-The crowned squirrelfish is a bright red color with white stripes running across it to the tail.
-The gill cover has a vertical stripe on it and there is a white line running above the lip.
-The area ahead of the caudal peduncle is often a whitish color.
+The crowned squirrelfish is a bright red color with thin white stripes running across the body to the tail.
+The gill cover has a vertical white stripe on it and there is a white line running above the lip.
+The area ahead of the caudal peduncle is often a whitish colour and the white caudal fin is forked with red edges.
 They have a proportionally large eye and are nocturnal feeders.
 They grow up to 17 cm in length.

 IN THE WILD

-The crowned squirrelfish are nocturnal feeders , feeding on small fishes and benthic invertebrates.
+The crowned squirrelfish are nocturnal feeders , feeding on small fishes and benthic invertebrates such as polychaetes, crustaceans and small mollusks.

 CROWNED SQUIRRELFISH CLASSIFICATION